Ara is a Journalism graduate from California State University Northridge who is always looking to explore his writing opportunities.

 About the Albums Hell Bent for Leather & Killing Machine

 Hell Bent For Leather is the 1979 studio album by the legendary band Judas Priest.
 The album’s title in the UK and Europe was known as Killing Machine and it came out in 1978.
 Note: as of October 2019, this review will cover both Hell Bent for Leather and Killing Machine.
 The album was released in the US as Hell Bent for Leather because the US branch of the record label Columbia/CBS did not like the title Killing Machine because the title implied the crime of murder.
 I personally like the title Hell Bent for Leather much more than the European title.
 In the world that we live in it is better for bands to be a little more cautious about what they decide to name an album.
-Musically, Hell Bent for Leather may be one of those Judas Priest albums that may be largely forgotten because it was released 39 years ago and the fact that it is not the really heavy Judas Priest that fans are accustomed to hearing nowadays.
+Musically, Hell Bent for Leather may be one of those Judas Priest albums that may be largely forgotten because it was released more than 40 years ago and the fact that it is not the really heavy Judas Priest that fans are accustomed to hearing nowadays.

 The only major difference between these two albums is that Killing Machine does not have the song “The Green Manalishi (With the Two Pronged Crown)” which is a Fleetwood Mac song that Judas Priest covers and does their own version of it.